 WASHINGTON, D.C. — The Federal Trade Commission announced July 24 that Facebook Inc. will pay $5 billion for violating an order issued by the FTC in 2012 and deceiving users about their ability to control the privacy of their personal information (United States v.
 Facebook Inc., No. 19-2184, D. D.C.).

-SAN JOSE, Calif. — A California federal judge on Jan.
-28 denied a motion to preliminarily approve a proposed $50 million settlement of a consolidated class action over multiple data breaches experienced by Yahoo!
-Inc., citing six bases for denial, including inadequate disclosure and a lack of transparency (In re: Yahoo!
+SAN JOSE, Calif. — A federal judge in California on July 20 granted preliminary approval of a $117.5 million settlement to be paid by Yahoo Inc. to end a consolidated class action against the company over a series of data breaches (In re: Yahoo!
 Inc. Customer Data Security Breach Litigation, No. 5:16-md-02752, N.D.
 Calif.).

 LOS ANGELES — Because a car rental company’s motion to dismiss privacy claims over customer data collection was based on a lack of jurisdiction, a California federal judge on July 8 found that this contradicted the company’s initial removal of the case from state court, leading the judge to grant the plaintiff’s motion to remand the matter to state court because the defendant cannot “have it both ways” (Andy Ayala v.
 Sixt Rent A Car LLC, No. 2:19-cv-01514, C.D.
 Calif., 2019 U.S. Dist.
 LEXIS 112879).